GREAT Retire Income Review: Should You Get This in 2025?

 Features

-Great Eastern’s GREAT Retire Income has multiple features you can enjoy when signing up.
+Great Eastern’s GREAT Retire Income has multiple features that you can enjoy when you sign up.

 Premium Payment Options

-You can select your preferred premium term ranging from 5, 10, 15, or 20 years, whichever appeals to you.
+You can select your prefered premium term ranging from 5, 10, 15, or 20 years whichever appeals to you.

-SRS payment options are also available, meaning you can pay with your Supplementary Retirement Scheme account.
+SRS payment options are also available meaning you can also pay with your Supplementary Retirement Scheme account.

-Like other policies, in the case of regular premiums, you can pay monthly, quarterly, biannually, or yearly.
+Like other policies, in the case of regular premiums, you can opt to pay monthly, quarterly, biannually, or yearly.

 Payout Options